composer6251/record-cataloger-api/readme.md

     #### Can I find a dependable barcode?

 ###Or
-    #### Just grab first result object and present to user.
+    #### Just grab first album object and present to user.
 Is this dependable?
 Need to test
     #### Filter duplicate artists/title
     #### Present options to user and let them select or manual lookup